nfes-org/nfes-org.github.io/_posts/2012-09-05-PetrophysicalexamplesfromtheGj.md

 ---
-title: "Petrophysical examples from the Gjøa Field"
+title: "Petrophysical examples from the Gjøa Field (Matthew G. Reppert, GDF)"
 tags: presentation
 ---